riavasishtha/word-replacer/README.md

 # word-replacer
-This repository is for a tool that replaces words based on a given input list, designed for text processing and automation.
+A tool that replaces words based on a given input list, designed for text processing and automation.
 The code uses 3 different data structures.
 Depending on the data structure used, my program’s performance varied significantly.
 The average time for each data structure after five trials is listed:
 - Binary search tree (bst): 4.431 seconds.